controlshift/slate/source/includes/json/_local_points.md

 filter[geography_slugs]  | Alternative way of filtering by geographic shapes.
 Works like `filter[geographies]`, but accepts a list of geography slugs instead of a list of geography IDs. filter[labels]           | List of label IDs.
 If specified, only events/groups with at least one of those labels will be returned. filter[regions]          | List of region IDs.
-If specified, only events/groups assigned to those regions will be returned. filter[start_date_range] | JSON object with a `start_date` and `end_date` representing a range of time.
+If specified, only events/groups assigned to those regions will be returned. filter[start_date_range] | JSON object with a `start_date` and `end_date`, each in ISO-8601 string format, representing a range of time.
 Events will only be returned if their start times are within the range, but the returned groups will not be affected. filter[types]            | List of types of results to return.
 Should contain at least one of `event` or `group`.

 <div></div>